Constraining Inflationary Particle Production with CMB Polarization

-Figure \ref{fig:exclusions} makes clear that our polarization hotspot search provides independent information from that obtained using temperature data in~\cite{Philcox:2024jpd}.
-As noted above, we see improvement in the parameter constraints, which is most pronounced for large $\eta_*$.
-In particular, we find stronger bounds on particle production from \emph{Planck} polarization data for $\eta_* \gtrsim 100$~Mpc.
+In the following we explore our matched filter pipeline's sensitivity to individual hotspots (the parameter regime in which we expect to robustly detect a single hotspot), and outline our formalism for deriving these sensitivities.
+The main results are contained in Figure~\ref{fig:exclusions}, where the left panel contains the simulation-derived \emph{Planck} $T$ and $E$-mode sensitivities, and the right panel compares them to forecast results from ACT and a CV-limited experiment, which is noise-free up to $\ell_{\rm{max}}=3500$.
+The left panel of Figure~\ref{fig:exclusions} makes clear that our polarization hotspot search provides independent information from that obtained using temperature data in~\cite{Philcox:2024jpd}.
+In particular, we see improvement in the sensitivity to hotspots, which is most pronounced for large $\eta_*$: we find stronger sensitivity to particle production from \emph{Planck} polarization data than from temperature data for $\eta_* \gtrsim 100$~Mpc.

-It is interesting to explore the constraining power of $E$-mode polarization in these localized searches for existing and future CMB experiments.
-Here, we detail our procedure for analytically computing a forecast exclusion curve for both $T$ and $E$-mode hotspot profiles.
+Here, we detail our procedure for analytically computing a sensitivity forecast for both $T$ and $E$-mode hotspot profiles.
+For simplicity, we fix $\eta_{\rm HS} = \eta_{\rm rec}$ in these forecasts.
 Our approach follows from Equation~\eqref{eq:MMF}, though we work in the full-sky limit for computational efficiency (with $t(\mathbf{l})\to t_{\ell m}$).
 This can be done due to the isotropy of our profile, which allows us to reduce our problem to calculating $t_\mathrm{\ell0} \equiv t_\ell$.
 From our definition of the position-space profiles in Equation~\eqref{eq:profile}, with $X \in \{T,E\}$, we can derive the harmonic space templates using the $m=0$ spherical harmonics $Y_{\ell0}=\sqrt{(2\ell+1)/4\pi}\,P_\ell$.
 Defining we have:

 In the third equality we have used the orthogonality of Legendre polynomials, $\int_{-1}^1 \dd xP_\ell(x) P_{\ell'}(x)=2/(2\ell+1)\delta_{\ell\ell'}^{\rm K}$.
 We can then compute the variance of the matched-filter estimator: